 This hotel caught our attention long ago, and our Durham Hotel review reveals it lived up to our expectations and then some.

 Being transported back to the 1950s and 60s in a modern hotel is one of the best ways to flashback to a wonderful time in recent history.
-And one of the best hotels in downtown Durham, North Carolina is The Durham Hotel, which honors the past while keeping up-to-date with the present.
+And one of the best hotels in downtown Durham, North Carolina is The Durham Hotel.
+It honors the past while keeping up-to-date with the present.

-It caught our attention long ago and we’ve been wanting to stay for years.
-Finally – we had the chance and booked it for a weekend getaway!
-We're happy to share why The Durham Hotel is the complete package and you should consider booking a stay there like we did.
+We finally had the chance to book it for a weekend getaway!
+We're happy to share why The Durham Hotel is the complete package, and you should consider booking a stay.

 About The Durham Hotel

 The Durham Hotel is a unique hotel (not necessarily boutique, but it is unique) in downtown Durham, built in 1968.
 It's about 30 minutes north of Raleigh and less than an hour east of Greensboro.